TimboKZ/neon-panda/README.md

 ## Initial setup

 By default, Neon Panda supports only two tags: **Blog** (`blog`) and **Projects** (`projects`).
-The images below show how the tags should be setup.
+The images below show how the tags should be set up.

 | 1.
 Create the tags in your Ghost settings | 2.
 Add a tag to your post            | 3.
 Use filter buttons to show/hide posts |